vapourismo/luwra/README.md

 A header-only C++ library which provides a Lua wrapper with minimal overhead.

 ## Usage
-Refer to the [wiki pages](https://github.com/vapourismo/luwra/wiki).
+Refer to the [wiki pages](https://github.com/vapourismo/luwra/wiki) or the [documentation](http://vapourismo.github.io/luwra).
 In order to use the library you must clone this repository and add its `lib/` folder to your include path.

+Have a question?
+Simply [ask](https://gitter.im/vapourismo/luwra) or open an issue.

 ## Requirements
 You need a C++14-compliant compiler and at least Lua 5.1 to get this library to work.
 I recommend